-- 3. Pull out the DIMM straight. - 4.
-Confirm that no error messages are displayed on POST.
+- 3. Pull out the DIMM straight. - Confirm that no error messages are displayed on POST.
 If any error message is displayed, see Chapter 3 (1.
-POST Error Message) in "Maintenance Guide". - 5.
-Run BIOS Setup Utility, select Memory Configuration from the Advanced menu, and then specify Yes for Memory Retest.
-After that, select Save Changes and Exit to reboot. - Set the size of Paging File to the recommended value (Total memory size x 1.5) or more.
+POST Error Message) in "Maintenance Guide". - Run BIOS Setup Utility, select Memory Configuration from the Advanced menu, and then specify Yes for Memory Retest.
+After that, select Save Changes and Exit to reboot. - 6.
 If using a Windows OS, see Chapter 1 (7.1 Specifying Memory Dump Settings (Debug Information)) in "Installation Guide (Windows)".